spboyer/cloud-native-show/README.md

 ### [1: What is Cloud Native](./episodes/episode1.md)

-Part 1: Cloud Native – what is it?
+Cloud Native – what is it?
 Loosley defined, it's running scalable applications in the cloud using containers, microservices, and immutable infrastructure managed with through devops.
 I'm going to talk to Brendan Burns and find out what it really means today.

 ### [2: Why .NET Core for Cloud Native Apps](./episodes/episode2.md)